 - “Format-Preserving Encryption” (FPE), where the input message and the scrambled text have the same format.

 - “Advanced Encryption Standard” (AES) is a form of FPE, with wide popularity.

 Read more about it in “Types of encryption: What you need to know about underlying algorithms”.

 This type of algorithm is also called “Public Key encryption”.
 It works as follows:

 - There are two keys, namely “Private key”, and “Public key”.

 - Users can share the public key, while they need to guard the private key.
 Bitcoin uses this type of algorithm.

-- “Rivest-Shamir-Adleman” (RSA) algorithm is an example of the asymmetric type of algorithm.
+- “Rivest-Shamir-Adleman” (RSA) algorithm is an example of an asymmetric type of algorithm.
 Here, the public and private keys are tied together using integer factorization of very large numbers.
 Hackers with today’s computers will likely take billions of years to find the private key from the public key.
-I have explained why in my article “Quantum computing: will it kill blockchain?”.
+I have explained why in my article “Quantum Computing: will it kill blockchain?”.